-Your contribution enables us to keep empowering our teenagers.
+Your contribution enables us to keep empowering our teenagers and young adults.
 Here you are NOT giving us a donation, but making a sustainable investment to increase our Local Operative Fund™ (LOF).
 Our LOF create asset-based community development.
 Having the freedom to make their own choices, local youth keep inspiring our team to innovate more.
 And your contribution inspire us, too… even more!Donate Online

 Make a tax-deductible pledge and invest in the future… everyone has gifts!